milvus-io/milvus/docs/design_docs/milvus_proto.md

   // Not useful for now
   string db_name = 2;

-  // The collection name you want to check.
+  // The name of the collection which you want to check.
 (Required) string collection_name = 3;

   // If time_stamp is not zero, will return true when time_stamp >= created collection timestamp, otherwise will return false.